 Rep. Marjorie Taylor Greene faces criticism after video of her confronting Parkland shooting survivor resurfaces

-Rep. Marjorie Taylor Greene, R-Ga., is facing mounting backlash after a video re-emerged showing her confronting Parkland shooting survivor David Hogg.
+Congresswoman Marjorie Taylor Greene, a freshman Republican from Georgia, is facing mounting backlash after a video resurfaced showing her confronting Parkland shooting survivor David Hogg.
 On Thursday, House Speaker Nancy Pelosi called on Republican leadership to call out Greene for her comments.

 Greene, who is known to support QAnon conspiracy theories, was seen in a clip following Hogg toward the Capitol and making false claims while asking him questions on gun rights.
 Hogg ignores Greene throughout the video.
-The footage, reportedly taken in 2019, was removed from the Georgia lawmaker's Facebook account, but it resurfaced on social media on various pages, including Hogg's Twitter account.
-Media Matters reported last week that she agreed the Parkland shooting was a "false flag" planned event.
+The footage, reportedly taken in 2019, was removed from Greene's Facebook account, but it was reposted on social media on various pages, including Hogg's Twitter account.
+Media Matters reported last week that Greene claimed the Parkland shooting was a "false flag" planned event.

 When asked about her comments on Thursday, House Speaker Nancy Pelosi blasted Republicans for not doing more to rebuke Greene and for putting her on the House Committee on Education and Labor.